 How to Collect Kief

-Since kief is basically the name for the trichome glands that collect at the bottom of your grinder, the easiest way to make kief is to grind your flower.
+Kief is also the name for the trichome glands that collect at the bottom of your grinder, and grinding your flower is the easiest way to make kief at home.

 Many grinders come with a kief catcher, a compartment on the bottom of the grinder that uses a screen to catch the trichomes as you grind your cannabis flower.
 As you grind your flower, the trichomes will sift through the screen and collect in the kief catcher.
 Once you’ve accumulated a decent amount of kief, you can remove it with a scraper.